CliMA/ClimaAnalysis.jl/docs/src/howdoi.md

 Now, you can apply the usual average functions.

-!!! note Did you know?
+!!! note "Did you know?"

     Did you know that when you are applying `window` on a temporal dimension, you can also pass `Dates.DateTime` bounds?
 (E.g., `left = Dates.DateTime(2008)`).